davidgriesel/03_streaming_service_database_queries/README.md

 <br>

 ### 3. Revenue and Customer Distribution by Country
 Customer activity is concentrated in a small number of countries, with India, China, and the United States leading in both the number of customers and total revenue.
-These three markets alone account for 149 of the 599 global customers and more than one-third of overall revenue.
+These three markets alone account for 149 of the 599 global customers and a quarter of overall revenue.
 <table>
 <tr>
 <td align="center" valign="top" width="100%">